When nontraditional families want to growPublished: Nov. 10, 2023

-When most couples decide to have a baby, it’s an easy process.
-They simply stop preventing pregnancy.
-The male partner provides the sperm, while the female partner provides the egg and the uterus.
-The connection each partner has with the child is quite clear.
+For some couples, having a baby is an easy process.
+The male partner provides the sperm, and the female partner provides the egg and uterus.

 A lesbian relationship

-In a lesbian relationship, the simplest path to conception is for one partner to undergo intrauterine insemination (IUI) using sperm from a known or anonymous donor.
+In a lesbian relationship, the simplest path to conception is for one partner to undergo intrauterine insemination (IUI), using sperm from a known or anonymous donor.
 Prior to treatment, the partner planning to undergo insemination would undergo a quick and basic evaluation.
-The couple chooses a donor, and often an IUI can be performed that same month.
+The couple chooses a donor and, oftentimes, IUI can be performed that same month.

-Pregnancy rates approach 30 percent per month with this form of treatment.
+Pregnancy rates approach 30% per month with this form of treatment.
 If the couple chooses to have another child in the future, the other partner might chose to provide the egg and carry the pregnancy, effectively making their children genetic half-siblings (assuming the same sperm donor is utilized).

-Although this option is fairly straightforward and inexpensive, it doesn’t provide both partners a biological connection to the child.
+Although IUI is fairly straightforward and less expensive, it doesn’t provide both partners a biological connection to the child.
 One partner has both the genetic and gestational relationship with the child.
-If this is the case, the couple may elect to go through an in vitro fertilization (IVF) cycle where one partner produces the egg and the other carries the embryo that is created.
-In essence, one partner retains the genetic connection, while the other has the gestational connection.
-The process of IVF is more invasive and expensive, but for some couples the benefits of this arrangement far outweigh any risks.
+If both partners desire a biological connection to the child, the couple may elect to go through reciprocal in vitro fertilization (IVF), where one partner produces the egg, and the other carries the embryo that’s created.
+In essence, one partner retains the genetic connection while the other has the gestational connection.
+The process of IVF is more invasive and expensive, but for some couples, the benefits of this arrangement far outweigh any risks.

 Gay male couples

-Some couples may have friends or family members that are willing to donate eggs or carry a pregnancy (i.e. act as gestational carrier).
+Some couples may have friends or family members willing to donate eggs or carry a pregnancy – or serve as a gestational carrier.
 Others may opt to use a donor or carrier agency.
-Once a couple has been matched with their donor and carrier, all of the involved parties undergo health and fertility screening, and an IVF cycle is performed.
+Once a couple has been matched with their donor and carrier, all of the involved individuals undergo health and fertility screening, and an IVF cycle is performed.
 One or both men can provide sperm to fertilize the eggs obtained from the donor.
-An embryo, or embryos, is then transferred into the gestational carrier.
+An embryo is then transferred into the gestational carrier.

 Know your options

-The only way to determine which path is best for your family, is to learn about your options.
-If you’re in a same sex relationship and considering a pregnancy, the physicians at Methodist Reproductive Health Specialists are ready to help you start and complete your journey.
+The only way to determine which path is best for you and your family is to learn about your options.
+If you identify as LGBTQ+ and are considering pregnancy, the team at Methodist Hospital Reproductive Health Specialists is ready to help you navigate that journey.